Ryeqo 40mg/1mg/0.5mg film-coated tablets

 Women of childbearing potential must be advised that ovulation will return rapidly after discontinuing treatment.
 Therefore, a discussion with the patient, regarding appropriate contraceptive methods, must therefore take place prior to discontinuing treatment and alternative contraception needs to be started immediately after discontinuation of treatment (see section 4.4).

-If a dose is missed, treatment must be taken as soon as possible and then continue the next day at the usual time.
+If one tablet is missed, the missed tablet must be taken as soon as possible and then continue the next day by taking a tablet at the usual time.

-If doses are missed for 2 or more consecutive days, a nonhormonal method of contraception is to be used for the next 7 days of treatment (see section 4.6).
+If two or more tablets are missed for consecutive days, contraceptive protection may be reduced.
+A nonhormonal method of contraception is to be used for the next 7 days of treatment (see section 4.6).

 Special populations